baltaazr/honorsai/README.md

-# blog
+# Honors AI

-A blog from my Honors AI class at TAS from 2018-2019.
+A blog for my Honors AI class at TAS from 2018-2019.